 Move daily → Even if you don't have time for a full workout, try to walk more and move more often throughout the day.

-In addition to the physical benefits, strength training also has a huge impact on well-being.
-Menopause can be accompanied by mood swings, stress and sometimes even depressive feelings.
-The endorphins released during training help to improve mood and provide a feeling of strength and control.
-This is especially important at a time when many women feel insecure about the changes in their bodies.
+Besides the physical benefits, strength training also has a huge impact on well-being.
+Menopause can be accompanied by mood swings, stress, and sometimes even depression.
+The endorphins released during exercise help improve mood and provide a sense of strength and control.
+This is especially important during a time when many women feel insecure about the changes in their bodies.

 3. Reduce stress and improve your sleep

 Get enough sleep → Lack of sleep increases your appetite and fat storage.
-Create a regular sleep pattern and avoid screens before bed.
+Create a regular sleep schedule and avoid screens before bed.

 Take time to relax → Too much stress and a busy life can further unbalance your hormones.